-“The 2016 Morgon Cuvée 3.14 is a beautiful wine in the making, unfolding in the glass with aromas of rose petals, blood orange, sweet wild berries, smoked meats, and subtle reductive top notes that fade away in the glass.
+“The 2016 Morgon Cuvée 3.14 is a beautiful wine in the making, unfolding in the glass with aromas of rose petals, blood orange, sweet wild berries, smoked meats, and subtle reductive top notes that fade as the wine breathes.
 On the palate, it is medium- to full-bodied, velvety, and enveloping, with a deeper and more reserved profile than Foillard’s spectacular 2016 Côte du Py.”
-(Wine Advocate 2019 - William Kelley) A deep, sparkling Morgon.
+(Wine Advocate 2019 – William Kelley) A deep, sparkling Morgon.

 Buy Jean Foillard wines at the best prices in a private sale!